About this policy

 We collect personal information that includes details such as your:

-- Contact details (such as phone numbers and e-mail addresses)
+- Contact information (such as phone numbers, address, and e-mail addresses)

 - Financial information such as information about your use of financial products and services which you acquire from or through us